 Check the live odds for today’s NFL, NBA, NHL, MLB and NCAAF/NCAAB games below.
 Lines are direct from legal Canadian online sportsbooks.
 Click on any of the odds to claim your sportsbook bonuses and free bets.

 How Canadian sportsbooks display odds

-Betting odds appear in one of three formats at online sportsbooks:
+Betting odds appear in one of three formats at the best Canadian online sportsbooks:

 Most sportsbooks will have a feature that allows you to set the odds to the display of your choice, but the popularity of a particular type usually depends on location.

 In the United States, American odds are the default option.
 In the UK, fractional odds are quite common.
 Throughout the rest of Europe and at Canadian sports betting sites, decimal odds are the most popular.

 We’ll start here, since this is what Canadians will come across quite often.
 Decimal odds are popular around the world because they are easiest to convert into implied probability, which we’ll get into more below.

 Think of these odds as the amount you can get back from a successful bet for every dollar you risk.
 Decimal odds include the original risk in addition to just the profit.

 Let’s say you come across a team with 1.9 odds.
 This means that for every $1 you wager, you can win $0.90 in profit.
 This means your total return on a winning bet would be $1.90.
 You can easily multiply this by any amount you want to wager.

 These odds are three digits or more, with underdog odds being positive and favourites being negative.
 The way to best understand American odds is to think of them relative to the number 100.
 For positive numbers, you can win that amount on a successful $100 wager.
 With negatives, you must risk the listed number for a potential return of $100.